keboola/connection-docs/components/extractors/marketing-sales/chartmogul/index.md

 - Go to your **Profile** at the bottom left corner of the platform screen.
 - Select **Admin**.
-- Click on the user you wish to authorize as.
+- Click on the user you wish to authorize.
 - Then, select **API Keys**.

 ## Configuration